unicode-org/icu4x/docs/process/prd.md

 With the above listed components, ICU4X 1.0 will provide a comprehensive internationalization solution and validate its value proposition.

-Components listed below may be worth considering for 1.0 as resources and timing permits, but shouldn’t be necessary to prove the product.
+Components listed below are worth considering for 1.0 as resources and timing permits, but will not be necessary to prove the product.

 ### Collator